 When you find things that work well, do more of that!

 Finally, text message and email marketing offer an opportunity for two-way communication between the customer and the business.
 When customers respond to your offers, they expect the customer care team to connect with them quickly.
 Make sure you have a robust customer support system that integrates SMS with your business systems.
 Make it easy for your support agents to respond quickly whether customers interact with you on text or email.
 Record common questions and build templated responses to further speed up the process.
 Also, record all feedback and pass it on to the correct team.

-One final word of advice: choose your marketing offers carefully.
+One final word of advice: choose your marketing offers and tools carefully.
 Everybody likes a sale, but most of us don’t like advertising.
-If you overwhelm people with too many texts and emails, they’ll shut you off and may turn off all notification in the future.
+For sending bulk SMS messages, you'll want to find one of the best text message marketing software tools.
+And remember, if you overwhelm people with too many texts and emails, they’ll shut you off and may turn off all notification in the future.
 Use the ability to text and email customers to provide real value and help.
-Be judicious in what you send and make sure it is providing value.
+Be judicious in what you send and make sure it is providing value

 Megan Wright is the Chief Editor for ChamberofCommerce.com.
 Chamber specializes in helping small businesses grow their business on the web while facilitating the connectivity between businesses and more than 7,000 local Chambers of Commerce worldwide.

 As a small business expert, Megan specializes in reporting the latest business news, helpful tips, and reliable resources, as well as providing small business advice.
 She has significant experience with the topic of small business marketing and has spent several years exploring topics like email marketing, social media, and content marketing.

 Content marketing guru at MailMunch.
 I’m passionate about writing content that resonates with people.
 Live simply, give generously, stay happy.